About this Notice

 - if you contact us by any means we will keep a record of that correspondence and the information that you provide to us in that correspondence

 - information that you provide when completing surveys that will be used for research purposes, although you do not have to take part in our surveys

 - details of your visits to any of our websites.
 Please see our Cookiespage for details.

 In addition to the above, Messrs.
 Hoare Trustees may also collect:

 - information that you provide to us regarding details of settlors, trustees, beneficiaries, testators, donors and legatees

 - information you have provided to C. Hoare & Co. where you have requested our services.

-- to confirm your identity and to allow us to carry out checks in the interest of security and to prevent fraud and assess credit risk
+- to confirm your identity and to allow us to carry out checks in the interest of security, to detect and to prevent fraud and to assess credit risk

 - prevent crime, fraud and money laundering by, for example, checking details provided on applications for credit and credit- related or other facilities